Castile in Wyoming County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Settlements & Settlers.
 A significant historical year for this entry is 1952.

 Location.
 42° 37.925′ N, 78° 2.77′ W. Marker is in Castile, New York, in Wyoming County.
-Marker can be reached from Buffalo Street south of Chapel Street, on the right when traveling east.
+It can be reached from Buffalo Street south of Chapel Street, on the right when traveling east.
 Located in the Grace Cemetery, Castile, NY.
 Touch for map.
 Marker is in this post office area: Castile NY 14427, United States of America.
 Touch for directions.

-Photographed By Bruce Kelly, May 21, 2021
+Photographed by Bruce Kelly, May 21, 2021

 2. St. Helena Plot